MGPoirot/web2mp3/README.md

 clean on every container start, so there's nothing stale left behind by a hard crash or `docker compose kill` to clean up.
-Actual commands are run against the already-running container with `docker compose exec`, through the `as-app` wrapper (plain `docker compose exec` defaults to root, since the image has no static user baked in — `as-app` drops to the same `PUID`/`PGID`-mapped user as the main process before running anything):
+Actual commands are run against the already-running container with `docker compose exec`, through three small commands installed in the image (plain `docker compose exec` defaults to root, since the image has no static user baked in — each of these drops to the same `PUID`/`PGID`-mapped user as the main process before running anything):

 ```
-# first time only: completes the setup wizard and Spotify OAuth login
+# download a URL, non-interactively
+docker compose exec web2mp3 dl --headless <url>

+# interactive wizard (also how you'd redo the Spotify login, if ever needed)
-docker compose exec -it web2mp3 as-app python src/main.py
+docker compose exec -it web2mp3 dl

-# subsequent, non-interactive downloads
+# check cookie file setup (guides you through adding one if missing)
+docker compose exec web2mp3 cookie

+# check index status (how many tracks processed vs. still pending)
-docker compose exec web2mp3 as-app python src/main.py --headless <url>
+docker compose exec web2mp3 inspect
 ```

 To enable age-restricted downloads, drop a `*_cookies.txt` file (see "Downloading Age restricted content" below) into `./.config/` on the host — it's bind-mounted into the container and auto-detected there.
+Run `docker compose exec web2mp3 cookie` any time to check whether the one currently in place looks valid.

 **Migrating an existing (non-Docker) install:** point `HOST_MUSIC_DIR` at your existing music library and keep using your existing `.config/`, `.logs/`, and `src/index/` directories as-is (leave any existing `.daemons/` behind — it's not used by the container, see above) — they bind-mount straight into the container at the same relative paths the app already uses.
+Copy your `SPOTIPY_CLIENT_ID`/`SPOTIPY_CLIENT_SECRET`/ `LOCATION` values from wherever your old install kept them into the new root `.env` — that's the only file read now. `MUSIC_DIR`, `COOKIE_FILE` and `DENO_BIN` don't need to be set at all: `MUSIC_DIR` always defaults to `/music` in the container, and the cookie file/Deno binary are auto-detected fresh on every start.
 If those directories were previously created by a different user/UID (e.g. you ran web2mp3 as root before Dockerizing it), the container's non-root user won't be able to write to the existing files in them; fix this once with:
 ```
 sudo chown -R <PUID>:<PGID> .config .logs src/index
 ```
 using the same `PUID`/`PGID` values as in your `.env`.
-In `.config/.env`, make sure `MUSIC_DIR` is set to `/music` (the fixed path the container mounts your library to) rather than whatever host path it pointed to before, and clear/remove any `DENO_BIN` line so it's auto-detected from `PATH` inside the container.

 **Troubleshooting DNS:** `docker-compose.yml` sets explicit `dns:` servers (`1.1.1.1`, `8.8.8.8`) because Docker's embedded resolver can fail to pick